What Is Narrative Strategy? Your Guide to Creating a Cohesive Brand Narrative With Storytelling Marketing

 Success for today’s audiences is less about what they have, and more about who they are.

+That’s why identifying who your audience becomes by working with you is central to your storytelling strategy.
+Yes, customers and clients will absolutely care about tangible deliverables they get when they work with you.
 But before they’ll even consider making a purchase, they need to feel on a bone-deep level that paying you and paying attention to you is going to get them closer to the version of themselves they aspire to be.

-I’m a narrative strategist, so allow me get a little nerdy with you for a sec to explain why this matters if you want a sustainable story approach to be the heart of you brand.
+I’m a narrative strategist, so allow me get a little nerdy with you for a sec to explain why this matters if you want a sustainable approach to be the heart of you brand.
 What you need to know is:

+At the center of any narrative—whether it’s a novel, a speech, or a brand—is change.
 Something is different at the end than it was at the beginning.
 Without that shift, there isn’t really a story.
+That’s why…

 A narrative strategy starts by defining the transformation your provide in very clear terms.